TorkamaniLab/lohrasb/README.md

 # lohrasb

 lohrasb is a package built to ease machine learning development.
-It uses Optuna to tune most of tree-based estimator of sickit-learn.
+It uses [Optuna](https://optuna.readthedocs.io/en/stable/index.html) to tune most of the tree-based estimators of sickit-learn.
 It is compatible with [scikit-learn](https://scikit-learn.org) pipeline.

 ## Introduction

 BaseModel of lohrasb package can receive various parameters.
-From a tree-based estimator class to its tunning parameters and from Grid search, Random Search, or Optuna to their parameters.
+From a tree-based estimator class to its tunning parameters and from Grid search, Random Search, or [Optuna](https://optuna.readthedocs.io/en/stable/index.html)  to their parameters.
 Samples will be split to train and validation set, and then optimization will estimate optimal related parameters.

 ## Installation